ingomueller-net/ThunderBirthDay/readme.txt

 	  not entirely unique.
 One idea is to generate a random MD5 hash and save it in a new field with the nsIAddrDatabase interface.

-* calICalendar.getItem()
-	- Not sure how to test this...

 * calICalendar.getItems()
 	- Until now, the occurrences of a recurring item as returned by the TBD data provider do not have the same title as the base item.
 Users